-In November 2020, GLPI entered into a definitive agreement to sell the operations of Hollywood Casino Baton Rouge to Casino Queen for \$28.2 million.
-GLPI will retain ownership of all real estate assets at Hollywood Casino Baton Rouge and will simultaneously enter into a triple-net master lease with Casino Queen, which will include Casino Queen in East St. Louis that is currently leased by GLPI to them and Hollywood Casino Baton Rouge.
-The initial annual cash rent will be approximately \$21.4 million, subject to annual escalators, with an initial term of 15 years, followed by four five-year renewal options (exercisable by the tenant) on the same terms and conditions.
-GLPI will have a right of first refusal with Casino Queen for other sale leaseback transactions up to \$50.0 million over the next two years.
-The transaction is expected to close by end of 2021, subject to regulatory approvals and customary closing conditions.
+In December 2021, GLPI sold the operations of Hollywood Casino Baton Rouge to Casino Queen for \$28.2 million.
+GLPI retained ownership of all real estate assets at Hollywood Casino Baton Rouge and simultaneously entered into a triple-net master lease with Casino Queen, which includes Casino Queen in East St. Louis that is currently leased by GLPI to Casino Queen and Hollywood Casino Baton Rouge.
+The initial annual cash rent is approximately \$21.4 million, subject to annual escalators, with an initial term of 15 years, followed by four five-year renewal options (exercisable by the tenant) on the same terms and conditions.
+GLPI has a right of first refusal with Casino Queen for other sale leaseback transactions up to \$50.0 million over the next two years.